pynufft/pynufft/doc/source/overview/CPU_GPU.rst

 The class methods are listed in :numref:`dimension_table`

 .. _dimension_table:
-.. list-table:: Methods implemented in NUFFT_cpu and NUFFT_hsa
+.. list-table:: Methods implemented in NUFFT
    :widths: 25 12 12 30
    :header-rows: 1